Get Class 11 Biology Chapter 13 Plant Growth and Development Question Answer (Exercise Questions)

 Solution:

-Abscisic acid is responsible for stimulating the closure of stomata in the epidermis and raising the tolerance of plants to different types of stresses.
+Abscisic acid is responsible for stimulating the closure of stomata in the epidermis and raising the tolerance of plants to different types of stress.
 This is why it is also known as the stress hormone.
-In order to ensure that seeds germinate under favourable conditions, abscisic acid is in charge of promoting seed dormancy.
+In order to ensure that seeds germinate under favorable conditions, abscisic acid is in charge of promoting seed dormancy.
 This makes it easier for seeds to withstand desiccation and induces dormancy in plants near the end of the growing season, which encourages the abscission of fruits, leaves, and flowers.

 Question 6.
 ‘Both growth and differentiation in higher plants are open.’
 Comment.